waggle-sensor/beehive-server/README.md

 ```

 ### Data directory
 While services are running in containers, configuration files, SSL certificates and databases have to be stored persistently on the host.
+This is configured in Docker with the -v option (format: "host:container").
 Depending on your system you might want to use a different location to store these files.

 ```bash
 export DATA="/mnt"